 Collaborative boards can be created either from the project screen:

-...or from the Boards option from under the Projects module:
+...or from the Agile boards option from under the Projects module:

-- Display card numbers.
-Select this option if you wish cards to display numbers.
+- Display story numbers.
+Select this option if you wish stories to display numbers.

 - Make this board public: A public board is accessible to anyone knowing its public URL.
 Select this option if you wish to share the board with others.

 - Assign project members to the board automatically.
 Select "Yes" if you wish to add to the board all members previously assigned to the project.

 - Add active project items as stories to the board automatically.
 Select "Yes" if you wish to add to the board all project items as stories.

 Adding lists and stories to the board